-Commercial catch data is obtained from national laboratories of nations exploiting blue whiting.
+Commercial catch data are obtained from national laboratories of nations exploiting blue whiting.
 Data exchange spreadsheets are submitted to the stock coordinator.
 Prior to 2009 the data in the exchange spreadsheets were allocated samples to catch using the SALLOCL-application (Patterson, 1998).
 This programme produced the standard outputs on sampling status and biological parameters.
-It also clearly documented any decisions made by the stock co-ordinators for filling in missing data and raising the catch information of one nation/quarter/area with information from another data set.
+It also clearly documented any decisions made by the stock coordinators for filling in missing data and raising the catch information of one nation/quarter/area with information from another dataset.